 Starting with macOS Mojave, Mac customers can take advantage of an awesome feature that plugs nicely into Dark Mode, called Dynamic Desktop.
-It automatically changes your desktop picture to match the time of day, as determined by Location Services on your Mac.
+It automatically changes a specially-crated desktop picture to match the time of day, as determined by your location.

 TUTORIAL: How to use Nigh Shift for Mac

-Found in System Preferences → Desktop & Screen Saver, an all-new dynamic wallpaper in macOS Mojave gradually changes the look of your desktop over the course of the day.
+Found in System Preferences → Desktop & Screen Saver, Mojave’s two dynamic wallpapers gradually change the look of your desktop over the course of the day.

-You can see this new time-shifting wallpaper in action on the macOS Mojave Preview webpage: scroll to the Dynamic Desktop section, then drag the slider left or right to see the effect.
+To see this time-shifting wallpaper in action, visit the macOS Mojave webpage and scroll to the Dynamic Desktop section, then drag the slider to experience the effect.

 Dark Mode in your favorite apps